sokolbiba/ZentriOSWebApp/README.md

   - `port`: port for local development server (the default grunt server runs on 5002).
   - `device`: address (e.g. `12.34.56.78` or `device.local`) of the device to communicate with.

-The ZentriOS WebApp has been primarily developed using [Jade templating](http://jade-lang.com/) and [LESS CSS pre-processing language](http://lesscss.org/)
+The ZentriOS WebApp has been primarily developed using [Pug templating (formerly known as Jade)](https://pugjs.org/language/attributes.html) and [LESS CSS pre-processing language](http://lesscss.org/)

 When developing on a local server and communicating with a remote device, set the `device` IP address in config.json. _N.B.
 To successfully communicate with a remote device, the ZentriOS variable `http.server.cors_origin` needs to be set appropriately.